learn-co-students/devise_lab-v-000/README.md

 If Devise doesn't seem able to get an email from Facebook, you may have to de-authorize and re-authorize your application in your Facebook privacy settings.

-Keep in mind, your Rails server ***must be run from a shell with set ENV variables***.
-Use the command `env` to see what your environment variables are.
-If you don't see the environment variables you expect, Rails won't see them either.

 [Devise]: https://github.com/plataformatec/devise
 [fbdev]: https://developer.facebook.com